 - For the next 2 weeks, flip the cheeses every day and change the parchment paper regularly if it becomes wet.
+Note: Cheeses should always be aged in your refrigerator, not at room temperature.
 At first, the cheeses will be very soft but as they age they will become firmer.
 If you see some mold appearing, just scrape it off and re-salt the area.

 - After two weeks, your cheeses should be firm enough to handle, if they are not I recommend you let them age another week.

 - Place one tablespoon of hickory wood chips in the bottom of the stovetop smoker.
 Place the drip and cooking trays on top of the wood chips.
 You can now place two cheeses on the cooking rack.

 - Heat the smoker over low-medium heat on a stovetop burner.
 Once smoke starts to appear, close the lid of the smoker completely and smoke the cheese for about 12 minutes.
 Some smoke will escape from the smoker, that’s normal.
 I usually carefully flip the cheeses halfway through smoking but it’s not essential.